MohiniVora/ThriftEx/README.md

 Cloudinary

-Made with 💚 by Mohini Vora & Insiya Arsiwala
+Made with 💚 by Mohini Vora

 yaml
 Copy
 Edit

 ---

-Let me know if you'd like me to:
-- Automatically save this to a file (e.g., `README.md`)
-- Help add actual screenshot images
-- Customize this further for deployment or a portfolio showcase page